 Dr. Jenn Hartmann

-Using a truly holistic approach to wellness and healing is what distinguishes her from the typical chiropractor.
-A holistic approach to care means that we are interested in engaging and developing the whole person.
-You can think of this as the 8 dimensions of wellness: physical, emotional, spiritual, social, financial, intellectual, occupational, and environmental.
-It’s the concept that the human being is multi-dimensional and multi-factorial.
-Dr. Hartmann’s strong relationships with some of the best orthopedic speciaists and other allied health professionals nationwide is a major benefit to her patients who rely on those trusted connections for immediate expert referrals.
-Within the office, the entire staff creates a comfortable, fun, and professional environment to consistently provide patients with the ultimate experience to achieve any of their health goals.
+Using a truly holistic approach to wellness and healing is what distinguishes Dr. Hartmann from the typical chiropractor.
+A holistic approach to care means, that we are interested in engaging and developing the person as a whole.
+You can think of this as the 7 dimensions of wellness: physical, emotional, social, financial, intellectual, occupational, and environmental.
+It’s the concept that the human being is multidimensional and multi-factorial.
+Dr. Hartmann’s strong relationships with some of the best specialists and other allied health professionals nationwide is a major benefit to her patients, who rely on those trusted connections for immediate expert referrals.

 Amie has been practicing massage therapy for over 16 years.
 She is currently the lead massage therapist and the Practice Manager at SCHC.